OpenGov Appoints David Reeves to President and Adds New Company Advisors

 Governments are adopting The OpenGov Cloud™ in record numbers.
 In recent months, Suffolk County, NY, the City of Minneapolis, MN, Maryland Department of Transportation, West Virginia Department of Health and Human Resources, the City of Clearlake, CA, the City of Tallahassee, FL, Louisiana Treasurer's Office, and California Department of Child Support Services, among many others, have selected OpenGov to streamline budgeting, performance, communications and reporting for their jurisdictions.

-Appointment of Karen White and Maury Blackman as Company Advisor
+Appointment of Karen White and Maury Blackman as Company Advisors

 OpenGov adds industry veterans Karen White and Maury Blackman as company advisors.